task-management

 Keep It Clean

-• Complete or kill.
-No task should linger more than 2 weeks without progress unless labeled someday.
+- Complete or kill.
+No task should linger more than 2 weeks without progress unless labeled

 "Could the agent just do this?"

 Before creating a task, ask: could joelclaw do this right now?
-If yes, do it and create a completed task as a record.
+If yes, do it.
+Do not create a machine chore in Joel's task list just to feel organized.
 Tasks are for humans; agents execute.

 Fallback: Vault Checklists